block-core/blockcore-tipbot/README.md

-useSegwit - To use segwit addresses, or not. true/false token - The applications token given to you from Discord connectionString - To configure the database For example, MSSQL: "Data Source=COMPUTERNAME/IP;Initial Catalog=DATABASENAME;Integrated Security=True;Connect Timeout=30;Encrypt=False;TrustServerCertificate=False;ApplicationIntent=ReadWrite;MultiSubnetFailover=False"
+useSegwit - To use segwit addresses, or not. true/false token - The applications token given to you from Discord connectionString - To configure the database For example, MSSQL: "Data Source=COMPUTERNAME/IP;Initial Catalog=DATABASENAME;Integrated Security=True;Connect Timeout=30;Encrypt=False;TrustServerCertificate=False;ApplicationIntent=ReadWrite;MultiSubnetFailover=False" tipsEnabled - If you want to disable tips, set this to false.
+It is true by default.
 ```